 Frequently Asked Questions on Cheesemaking

-We are a small business just starting out, please check back with us as this page grows and develops and help us by emailing questions you do not see on our FAQ page.
+We are a small business just starting out.
+Please check back with us as this page grows and develops and help us by emailing questions you do not see on our FAQ page.

 IS CHEESE HARD TO MAKE?

 Good question.
 Some kits are harder than others.
 Here's a breakdown...